YueyangYan/YueyangYan.github.io/README.md

 This is a line chart created using Chartbuilder showing the life satisfaction in Cantril Ladder.
 The data source is from ourworldindata.org.
 ![Life satisfaction in Cantril Ladder](https://github.com/YueyangYan/YueyangYan.github.io/blob/main/Life_satisfaction_in_Cantril_Ladder_(World_Happiness_Report_2019)_Life_satisfaction_in_Cantril_Ladder_(World_Happiness_Report_2019)_chartbuilder.png?raw=true)

+### The United States commercial energy-related CO2 emmissions 2009-2019
+This is a line chart created using Chartbuilder showing Energy-related carbon dioxide emissions of the commercial sector in the U.S. from 2009 to 2019.
+The data source is from Environmental Protection Agency, (https://www.statista.com/statistics/790977/commercial-co2-energy-emissions-in-the-us/).
+From this line chart, we can see the purchased electricity is decreasing, even the change of direct use is not apparent, it is rising steaily.
+![